cross-seed/cross-seed.org/docs/tutorials/announce.md

 #### Configuring Retries

+:::caution

+You can adjust the retry delay and attempts to your liking, however `autobrr` will also retry if requests fail.
+This means that if `cross-seed` was down for an extended period, `autobrr` could overwhelm `cross-seed` with retry requests as soon as it comes back online.
+You would need to restart both `autobrr` and `cross-seed` to escape this situation.

+:::

-1. In `autobrr`, go to: `Filters > YOUR_CROSS_SEED_FILTER > External > Retry`
+1. In `autobrr`, go to `Filters > YOUR_CROSS_SEED_FILTER > External > Retry`
 2. Set `RETRY HTTP STATUS CODE(S)` to `202`
 3. Set `MAXIMUM RETRY ATTEMPTS` to `100`
-4. Set `RETRY_DELAY IN SECONDS` to `900` (15 minutes)
+4. Set `RETRY DELAY IN SECONDS` to `900` (15 minutes)
 5. Click `Save` and repeat for any other filters you have set up for `cross-seed`.

 This will retry any announces where the source torrent is still downloading every 15 minutes for a day.
 If the torrent finishes downloading after this window, `cross-seed` will still inject the torrent with its internal retry system but `autobrr` will not have considered it a success.

-:::caution

-You can adjust the retry delay and attempts to your liking, however `autobrr` will also retry if requests fail.
-This means that if `cross-seed` was down for an extended period, `autobrr` could overwhelm `cross-seed` with retry requests as soon as it comes back online.
-You would need to restart both `autobrr` and `cross-seed` to escape this situation.

-:::